containerbuildsystem/osbs-docs/docs/users.rst

 remote_source
 ~~~~~~~~~~~~~
+.. note:: The usage of remote_sources map is preferred over remote_source.
+    Single remote_source map will be deprecated in the future.

 This map contains configuration of what sources OSBS will request from cachito
 and how they will be requested.
 The keys accepted here are described below.
 If